liontude/flutter-geira-icons/README.md

   Widget build(BuildContext context) {
     return Container(
                 child: Icon(
                   // Use GIcons.
-Where google_logo is the name of the icon GIcons.google_logo,
+Where googleLogo is the name of the icon GIcons.googleLogo,
                   color: Colors.red,
                   size: 50.0,
                 ),